 - slow, stiff movements

 The Situation Now

-I’ve now had two procedures – one to restore my eyesight and the other to stabilise my intracranial pressure – and am quite stable and healthy.
-I still have some legacy issues hanging around, but they’re easily managed.
+In 2016 I underwent two procedures – one to restore my eyesight and the other to regulate my intracranial pressure – and am now quite stable.
+I still have some legacy issues hanging around, but they’re manageable.

-The only real issue I have these days is the inability to regulate my body temperature.
+The biggest issue I have these days is the inability to regulate my body temperature.
 Humidity melts my brain, which is why we moved away from Brisbane.
-I guess a complete recovery was always out of the question.
-After all, having IIH is like suffering from an ongoing concussion.
+A complete recovery was always out of the question.
+Having IIH is like suffering from a constant concussion.